 The Data Sync job populates the currency exchange rate data into exchange rate tables on a daily basis.
 The date used to determine the exchange rate is dependent on the data type:

-- For booking data: RevPro takes the sales order date as the exchange rate date to populate the exchange rate.
+- For booking data: Billing - Revenue Integration takes the sales order date as the exchange rate date to populate the exchange rate into Zuora Revenue.

-If the exchange rate on a specific date is not available in the system, RevPro uses the last available exchange rate.
+If the exchange rate on a specific date is not available in the system, Zuora Revenue uses the last available exchange rate.

-Assume that a transaction that takes place in Zuora is in a currency different from the functional currency in RevPro.
+Assume that a transaction that takes place in Zuora is in a currency different from the functional currency in Zuora Revenue.
 The following SO line is added to the revenue contract.
-Note that some column headers are abbreviated as follows:
+Note that some column headers are abbreviated as below:

 T.Curr: Transaction currency.